technix/atrament.ink/docs/ink-scripting.md

 - // this is a "gather" - text flow continues here Story continues.

-// The glue symbol, "<>", combines multiline string into a single one This text
+// The glue symbol, "<>", combines a multiline string into a single one This text
 <> is displayed
 <> as a single line.